-Fair value of

-Number share at Exercise

-The assigned party shares Granted date of shares granted date Price
+The assigned party shares Granted date Number of shares Fair value of share at Exercise

+granted date Price

-The executive members of the June 9, 2016 48 782 912 36 US cent -
+The executive members of the June 9, 2016 48 782 912 36 US cent

 Board of Directors and the

 senior managers

 - On February 27, 2017, the Committee of the incentives and bonus plan unanimously agreed to grant 21 463 699 shares to the beneficiaries of the plan, while the methods of granting the remaining shares of the incentive plan and who deserve them shall be discussed in its upcoming meetings.
-On March 29, 2017, the ownership of such shares was transferred to the beneficiaries. - On March 24, 2018, the Company's Incentive and Bonus Plan Committee unanimously decided to grant 2 927 757 shares to the beneficiaries of the plan, which is represented in the value of the remaining shares allocated for fulfilling the first criterion pertaining to the growth of the Company's profits with a total number of shares that reached 24 391 456 shares.
+On March 29, 2017, the ownership of such shares was transferred to the beneficiaries. - -On March 24, 2018, the Company's Incentive and Bonus Plan Committee unanimously decided to grant 2 927 757 shares to the beneficiaries of the plan, which is represented in the value of the remaining shares allocated for fulfilling the first criterion pertaining to the growth of the Company's profits with a total number of shares that reached 24 391 456 shares.
 It also decided to unanimously approve granting 6 015 132 shares to the beneficiaries of the plan for fulfilling the second criteria related to increasing the Company's share price in the Egyptian Stock Exchange at an annual rate of 15% with a total number of shares that reached 24 391 456 shares.
-On March 29, 2018, the ownership of these shares was transferred to the beneficiaries.
+On March 29, 2018, the ownership of these shares was transferred to the beneficiaries. - On March 30, 2019, the Company's Incentive and Bonus Plan Committee unanimously decided to grant 11 141 777 shares to the beneficiaries of the plan.
+This decision is to fulfill the second criteria related to increasing the Company's share price in the Egyptian Stock Exchange at an annual rate of 15% with a total number of shares that reached 24 391 456 shares.
+On April 4, 2019 the ownership of these shares was transferred to the beneficiaries.